-As a matter of law hostile takeovers are admitted in Portugal and a few have been announced and launched.
+As a matter of law, hostile takeovers are admitted in Portugal and a few have been announced and launched.

-However, to our knowledge there have never been unsolicited (and unsanctioned) tender offers by a private equity player to a Portuguese company.
+However, there have never apparently been unsolicited (and unsanctioned) tender offers by a private equity player to a Portuguese company.

-8. Management Incentives
+8. MANAGEMENT INCENTIVES